-Senator McCain.
+Senator McCAIN.
 Well, we can take out a fair amount?

 General MATTIS.
 Oh, we could take out a fair amount, yes, sir.
-Senator McCain.
+Senator MCCAIN.
 And the Patriots could defend a no-fly zone?

 General MATTIS.
 They could-they're a point defense weapon.
 They could certainly help put together a no-fly zone.
+Senator MCCAIN.
+And you would agree that in a topography and

-Senator McCain.
+Senator MCCAIN.
 And you would agree that in a topography and a situation like that air power is a really decisive and important factor in Bashar Assad's being able to hang?